Random lattice vectors in a set of size O(n): introduction

 \subsection{A few applications}

 Understanding the statistics of $L \cap B(V)$ is closely connected to many problems related to lattices.
 Below we demonstrate a few applications of our results.
-Since we wish to spotlight the shape of a random lattice as an intrinsic question, we do not attempt to prove them here.
-But we believe they can be easily derived from our results.
+Since we wish to spotlight the shape of a random lattice as an intrinsic question, we do not attempt to prove them here --- except for the third one, which seems to garner some interest; see the appendix.

 1. Using Theorem \ref{thm_star} we can prove quantitative versions of the various statistics about random Epstein zeta functions in high dimensions studied by S\"odergren (e.g. \cite{SEpstein}, \cite{SS}).
 In particular, we can estimate their speeds of convergence to the respective limit distributions as $n \rightarrow \infty$.
 It is unclear at this point what the optimal rate of convergence should be; a recent preprint by Str\"ombergsson and S\"odergren \cite{SS2} suggests a possibility that the ``Poisson-ness'' of $L \cap B(V)$ may hold beyond $V = O(n)$.